spacetelescope/romancal/docs/roman/datamodels/structure.rst

 To write a model back to a file, call the save method on the file.
 It first calls validate_required to check the schema to see if all the required fields are present in the model.

-TBD
+(More information needed)

 Items within a model are accessed as attribute, that is, with dot motation.
 The code which handles getting and setting attributes is found in properties.py.
 Datamodels distinguishes between items at the endpoints of the asdf tree and subtrees within the asdf tree.
-The former are returned as scalars or numpy arrays, depending on whether the endpoint represents metadata or data array.
+The former are returned as scalars or numpy arrays, depending on whether the endpoint represents a keyword or data array.
 Subtrees are returned as nodes.
 A node is an object containing the subtree as well as the subschema which describes the subtree.
 If one tries to get an attribute that does not exist in the asdf tree, one of several things